eComNation/docs/source/includes/_working_with_39shops.md

-# 2. Working with a 39shops Theme
+# 2. Working with a eComNation Theme
-Every 39shops store-front comes with a pre-installed theme.
+Every eComNation store-front comes with a pre-installed theme.
 The quickest way to create a new theme is to modify the pre-installed theme and rename it with your own.
 To do this, log-in to your store administration and visit My Themes sub-menu under the Design & Navigation tab.